 Anno Domini: Jesus Through the Centuries can be viewed on the Canadian Virtual Museum site.
 It is an exhibit that contains hundreds of images of Christ.
 These include a painting of Jesus in silk pantaloons, looking much like a young Louis the XIV, Jesus as a child eating supper with a working class family in the 1950’s, and Jesus waiting for food in a bread line.

 The exhibit made headlines because one of its works titled, “Blessed are the merciful” included a video clip of Robert Latimer, a father who was imprisoned for murder after he successfully carried out an act of euthanasia on his severely physically handicapped daughter.
 Some people felt his presence in an exhibit depicting Christ’s likeness was very inappropriate and asked for it to be removed.

 Images of Jesus have often been controversial.
-Ronnie Harrison, a South African artist was arrested in 1962 for painting Jesus as the leader of the African National Congress, Albert Luthuli.
+Ronald Harrison, a South African artist was arrested in 1962 for painting Jesus as the leader of the African National Congress, Albert Luthuli.
 His picture was smuggled to London by anti-apartheid activists.
 In 1997 the painting was returned to its rightful home and is now kept in the South African National Gallery.